| Title: | Automated and Early Detection of Seasonal Epidemic Onset and Burden Levels |

 'disease_threshold': The input disease threshold, which is also the very low level.

-This function performs automated and early detection of seasonal epidemic onsets on a time series dataset.
-It estimates growth rates for consecutive time intervals and calculates the sum of cases (sum_of_cases).
+This function performs automated and early detection of seasonal epidemic onsets on a tsd object.

 tsd |